Select therapeutic use:

 Iron deficiency where oral therapy is unsatisfactory or impossible.

 Give by IV or by deep IM (into upper outer quadrant of buttock only) inj.
 Administer 0.5mL test dose first; if no signs/symptoms of anaphylactic-type reactions, may give full therapeutic dose.
 Iron deficiency anemia: determine total dose based on hemoglobin and body weight (see literature).
 Iron replacement for blood loss: Replacement iron (in mg) = blood loss (in mL) X hematocrit.
 Max daily doses: <5kg: 0.5mL (25mg), <10kg: 1mL (50mg), ≥10kg: 2mL (100mg).

 Monitor for signs/symptoms of anaphylactic-type reactions, esp. in patients with history of drug allergies, asthma; have epinephrine available.
 Avoid large IV doses: higher incidence of adverse events.
 Severe hepatic impairment.
 Avoid during acute phase of infectious kidney disease.
 Dialysis.
 Cardiovascular disease.
 May reactivate quiescent rheumatoid arthritis.
 Neonates (avoid during first 4 months).
 Pregnancy (Cat.C).
 Nursing mothers.

 Concomitant ACE inhibitors may increase the risk for anaphylactic-type reactions.
 May falsely elevate serum bilirubin or decrease serum calcium levels.

-See literature.
+See full labeling.
 Anaphylactic reactions (may be fatal; even if test dose was tolerated), cardiovascular events, pruritus, GI upset, arthralgia, arthritis, inj site reactions, others; possible IM inj site tumors, sepsis in neonates.